HiveTyrant/BlazorRepositoryDemo/README.md

 ## Overview

-In this module, we will create a hosted Blazor WebAssembly application with an API layer that uses the **repository pattern** to access two different data layers using a common interface, `IRepository`, which we will define.
+In this module, we will create a Blazor WebAssembly application with an API layer that uses the **repository pattern** to access two different data layers using a common interface, `IRepository`, which we will define.

 We will use `IRepository` on the server to access data, and also on the client to define a generic API Repository, which wraps calls to the API with an `HttpClient` object.